CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

    ![](media/lab1-12.png)

 1. Wait for the job to finish.
-It might take a while — now might be a good time for a coffee break!
+It might take around `10-15 minutes`, while — now might be a good time for a coffee break!

 #### Review the best model